swiftlang/swift-testing/Documentation/Proposals/NNNN-json-abi.md

 | `--event-stream-output` | File system path | Specifies a path to a file, named pipe, etc. to which output should be written. |
 | `--event-stream-version` | Integer | Specifies the version of the stable JSON schema to use for output. |

+The process for adding arguments to Swift Package Manager is separate from the process for Swift Testing API changes, so the names of these arguments are speculative and are subject to change as part of the Swift Package Manager review process.

 If `--configuration-path` is specified, Swift Testing will open it for reading and attempt to decode its contents as JSON.
 If `--event-stream-output` is specified, Swift Testing will open it for writing and will write a sequence of